Bruce Hornsby: The Noisemakers

 In July 2006, Hornsby released a four-CD/DVD box set titled Intersections (1985–2005).
 The discs are thematically broken into three categories: "Top 90 Time", "Solo Piano, Tribute Records, Country-Bluegrass, Movie Scores", and "By Request (Favorites and Best Songs)".
 A full third of the music is previously unreleased; many familiar tracks are presented as unreleased live versions rather than the original studio recordings, and the majority of the remaining tracks are from single B-sides, collaborations or tribute albums, and movie soundtracks.
 One song, "Song H", a new composition, was nominated for Best Pop Instrumental in 2007 at the 49th Annual Grammy Awards.

 In 2007, Hornsby began more regularly playing classical music: at a concert in St. Louis, Missouri, during Hornsby's improvisational session in "The Way It Is", he began playing J.S.
 Bach's Goldberg Variations along with the drums.
 In a different city, he played five straight Goldberg Variations over the drum intro of "Gonna Be Some Changes Made".

-On September 15, 2009, Bruce Hornsby and the Noisemakers released their fourth album, Levitate to mixed reviews; it included new solo material with several songs co-written with Chip DiMatteo for the Broadway play SCKBSTD.
+On September 15, 2009, Bruce Hornsby and the Noisemakers released their fourth album, Levitate; it included new solo material with several songs co-written with Chip DiMatteo for the Broadway play SCKBSTD.

 In May 2011, the band released a live album, Bride of the Noisemakers.

 On June 17, 2016, Bruce Hornsby and the Noisemakers released their sixth album and fourth studio album, Rehab Reunion.
 Hornsby only plays the dulcimer on the album and does not play piano.
 The album was also Hornsby's first release on 429 Records.
 Like on many of his previous releases, Rehab Reunion features collaborations with guest artists.
 Justin Vernon of Bon Iver sings background vocals on "Over the Rise".
 Mavis Staples duets with Hornsby on "Celestial Railroad".
 Also noteworthy is a folk version of "The Valley Road", originally a hit in 1988 with Hornsby's first backing band, the Range.